 In the past, many transactions were not counted as registrable security arrangements.
 Under the PPS Act, finance lease agreements, PPS Leases, commercial assignments and retention of title transactions are all treated as registrable security arrangements.

-The Personal Property Securities (PPS) register, which is maintained and administered by the Insolvency Trustee Services of Australia (ITSA) provides a single online place for people around Australia to:
+The Insolvency Trustee Services of Australia (ITSA) administers and maintains the Personal Property Securities (PPS) register, which provides a central online location for individuals around Australia to:

-– search to see if personal property is covered by a security interest (for example if it may be repossessed)
+- Carry out a search to check if personal property may be covered by a security interest (an example being whether or not it can be repossessed), and

-– increase the consistency and certainty of secured finance in Australia
+- Reducing the complexity and costs associated with secured finance in Australia

-– reduce the complexity and cost of secured finance in Australia
+- Increasing the certainty and consistency of secured finance in Australia